Master of Science in Taxation (M.S.T.)

 Why Study Taxation at Grand Valley?

 - Connected.
-Faculty actively consult with firms and meet regularly with the Accounting Advisory Board, which includes partners of West Michigan firms and other business leaders.
+Faculty consult with firms and meet regularly with the Accounting Advisory Board, which includes partners of West Michigan firms and business leaders.

 - Flexible.
 Students can pursue the degree part time or fast track their studies.